Jokuchh/Fundamentals-of-Algorithmization-n-programming/README.md

 GROUP : D6

 All works have their different task and they were posted on these web-pages.
 In some cases they are different because it has been a long time and the site is changing.
+The system of education was about making everything as soon as possible with the highest quality.
+You could test yourself every three hours CET by sending your code to 'the Arena', where it was tested for uniqueness and flexibility.

 - 1️⃣**Carl Robot** - https://kurzy.kpi.fei.tuke.sk/zap/problemsets/ps-01.html
 It was my start in programming as it is.
 Carl the robot and the tasks with it were one of my first steps into the world of IT.